 You are not required to secure an advisor before coming to Notre Dame.
 However, we encourage you to spend time learning more about faculty in the participating departments/programs.
 When you find faculty with research of interest to you, please reach out and let them know of your interest.

-What is the deadline for applying to the Materials Science & Engineering program?
+What is the deadline for applying to the MSE doctoral program?

 What is required for the Graduate School application?